Elsa Desmond: Sporting career

 Desmond began to compete internationally in luge in 2018.
 Elsa founded the Irish Luge Federation with support from her family to allow her to compete internationally, and continues to be a fully self funded athlete.
 She competed for Ireland at the 2022 Winter Olympics in the women's singles event becoming Irelands first luge athlete to compete at the Olympics.
-She continues to run the Irish Luge Federation alongside coaching the growing junior team with the aim of ensuring the longevity of the sport within Ireland, while aiming to again make history at the 2026 Winter Olympics in Milano-Cortina.
+She continues to run the Irish Luge Federation alongside coaching the growing junior team with the aim of ensuring the longevity of the sport within Ireland.

 At the 2024 Winter Youth Olympics in Gangwon, South Korea Desmond was the team leader for the Irish luge team, coaching youth athlete Lily Cooke.

+Elsa's qualification for 2026 Winter Olympics was surrounded with controversy.
+Desmond met all criteria to qualify, but at the last minute her Olympic spot was allocated to one of the Individual Neutral Athletes at the 2026 Winter Olympics with no transparency or reasoning given by the International Luge Federation for this decision.
+The Irish Luge Federation took the case to the Court of Arbitration for Sport, who ruled no jurisdiction as the Olympic selection process concluded more than 10 days prior to the opening ceremony of the games.
+Although Desmond never got the opportunity to compete at her second games, it is widely acknowledged in the press that she was unlawfully deprived her spot to compete in the 2026 Winter Olympics.